 Parents can urge kids to use words to tap into the river of their thoughts and feelings.
 The idea is that we can merely reflect and think about our thoughts and our feelings, but we don't necessarily have to resolve them.
 The thinking is in itself the point.
 Many of us do these meditative behaviors daily with our families, such as giving thanks, saying prayers, or checking in.
 Making this a ritual that we practice will model it as the great, constructive behavior it is.

 Preschool and elementary school children may be able to spend 5 to 10 minutes doing a mindfulness approach: deep breathing, focusing on a happy thought or happy experience, or counting down when upset.
 Over time, children and older teens may benefit from longer sessions or combined activities.
 Yoga, martial arts, and dance, among many pursuits, may build on a child's skills, competence, and confidence.
-Squirmy or active children may need a kinetic activity.
-Take a walk outside.
-Describe what you see together.
-How does it make you feel?
-Calmer children may do well with a quiet place to meditate.
+A great introduction to some basic yoga poses for younger kids is this Curiosityville video.

-It may take some time to master.
+Teaching kids mindfulness may take some time.
 Be patient (and mindful!) that some children may need to start small and build.
 As in all things parental: keep things positive, offer praise for jobs well done, and understand that mindfulness is not a cure-all, but rather a coping technique for children to learn and ideally, use themselves.